Uvaisbugh/Finmate/README.md

 ### 💰 Transaction Management
 - **Add Transactions**: Easy-to-use form to add income and expense transactions
 - **Transaction History**: View all transactions with detailed information
+- **Newest First Sorting**: Transactions and analytics are always shown with the newest at the top
 - **Delete Transactions**: Long press to delete unwanted transactions
 - **Real-time Updates**: Live updates using Hive database